Suriyaraaj/Health-Care-Dashboard/README.md

 Power BI, Power Query, DAX, PowerPoint

-Dashboard Requirements are in the Dataset document
+Dashboard Requirements are in the Dataset document.